gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 [Link-time optimization](https://gcc.gnu.org/onlinedocs/gccint/LTO-Overview.html) (LTO) restores program-wide visibility at link time and can
 [inline across that boundary](http://hubicka.blogspot.com/2014/04/linktime-optimization-in-gcc-1-brief.html).
 The split then lands within 0.1 percent of the monolithic file.
 LTO entered the build before the source split.
-The tokenizer also marks its long bulk-text scan [`noinline`](https://gcc.gnu.org/onlinedocs/gcc/Common-Function-Attributes.html), keeping the markup-heavy path compact enough for the instruction cache.
+The tokenizer marks its long bulk-text scan [`noinline`](https://gcc.gnu.org/onlinedocs/gcc/Common-Function-Attributes.html), keeping the markup-heavy path compact enough for the instruction cache.

 Inlining is not a universal gain.
 The bulk-text scanner contains a long path used when the current region has little markup.
-Pulling it into every caller would enlarge the loop that handles transitions.
+Pulling it into its callers would enlarge the loop that handles transitions.
 Marking that path `noinline` keeps infrequent code out of the compact loop while LTO joins small functions whose call overhead and context matter.

 [Profile-guided optimization](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html) (PGO) records hot functions and